14 results in Projects

 Expanding genome editing tools through exploration of new CRISPR-Cas proteins and DNA repair enzymes NARRATIVE Fundamental research on bacterial adaptive immunity uncovered the genome editing properties of CRISPR-Cas systems, and it is clear that uncultivated microbes contain more pathways and enzymes that may be useful as genome editing tools.
 We will combine bioinformatics and biochemistry to identify new DNA- and RNA-associating proteins and will analyze their mechanisms of action.
 We will focus our investigation on newly described CRISPR-Cas systems and DNA-interacting proteins that occur in conserved genomic context.

-14 results in Projects
+18 results in Projects

-Project The Jackson Laboratory Gene Editing Testing Center (JAX-GETC) The revolution in gene editing technology promises to transform the development of therapeutics to treat human disease.
+The Jackson Laboratory Gene Editing Testing Center (JAX-GETC) The revolution in gene editing technology promises to transform the development of therapeutics to treat human disease.
 As part of the Somatic Cell Genome Editing consortium, the goal of this project is to build mouse resources and provide an animal model testing platform to support the optimization of novel genome editing technologies for future translational applications.
-2023-09-19
+2024-04-05

-Project BCM-Rice Resource for the Analysis of Somatic Gene Editing in Mice Genome editing systems have the potential to cure some of the most severe human diseases.
+BCM-Rice Resource for the Analysis of Somatic Gene Editing in Mice Genome editing systems have the potential to cure some of the most severe human diseases.
 However, there are significant efficacy and safety issues that must be addressed before this technology can be applied in clinical trials.
 The BCM-Rice Resource Center for the Analysis of Somatic Gene Editing in Mice will create mouse reporter models for testing genome editing technologies, and to use these animal models to test genome editing delivery technologies and new genome editors developed by other Somatic Cell Genome Editing program members.
-2023-05-10
+2023-12-18

-Project SCGE AAV Tropism Supplement: Evaluation Across Multiple Tissues in Mice 2023-02-10
+SCGE AAV Tropism Supplement: Evaluation Across Multiple Tissues in Mice 2023-02-10

 Show Experiments (1)